 the inequality is true.

 We start by letting be an arbitrary real number.
 That is, we are not allowed to assume anything at all about this number other than it is a real number greater than .
+This number is now fixed throughout this proof.
 The rest of the proof is by induction on .

 We must define a particular statement to look at.
 In this case (as is usually the case for proofs by induction) we obtain this statement from the result we are trying to prove.